 The goal is to increase the lifetime value of every customer.
 Sometimes this happens immediately after the first sale by means of upsells, cross-sells, etc.

 9. You Need to Break the Pattern & Get Attention

-Effective marketing and advertising disrupts and grabs your ideal customers attention.
+Effective marketing and advertising disrupt and grab your ideal customers’ attention.
 This is particularly important on social media when people are mindlessly scrolling.

 You’ll notice that Russell’s ads are purposely disruptive.

 He does this because he knows that you can’t drive leads and sales without capturing people’s interest and attention.

 Attention is everything.

 That’s why we all need to work on it because it IS a skill.
 It’s also why I always say you need to aim to be different in your marketing, advertising, etc.

 Russell isn’t someone who repurposes identical content across all platforms.
 He believes that content should always be native to the platform.

 It’s much more challenging to create unique content for each platform, but it’s a necessity.